dotnet/EntityFramework.Docs/entity-framework/ef6/entity-framework-self-tracking-entities-walkthrough.md

 ---
-title: "Entity Framework Self-Tracking Entities Walkthrough | Microsoft Docs" ms.custom: "" ms.date: "2016-10-23"
+title: "Entity Framework Self-Tracking Entities Walkthrough - EF6"
-ms.prod: "visual-studio-2013"
+author: divega
-ms.reviewer: ""
+ms.date: "2016-10-23"
-ms.suite: ""
+ms.prod: "entity-framework"
-ms.technology:
+ms.author: divega
-  - "visual-studio-sdk"
+ms.manager: avickers

-ms.tgt_pltfrm: ""
+ms.technology: entity-framework-6
 ms.topic: "article"
 ms.assetid: b21207c9-1d95-4aa3-ae05-bc5fe300dab0
 caps.latest.revision: 3
 ---
 # Entity Framework Self-Tracking Entities Walkthrough
 This walkthrough demonstrates the scenario in which a Windows Communication Foundation (WCF) service exposes an operation that returns an entity graph.
-Next, a client application manipulates that graph and submits the modifications to a service operation that validates and saves the updates to a database using the Entity Framework.
+Next, a client application manipulates that graph and submits the modifications to a service operation that validates and saves the updates to a database using Entity Framework.

 Before completing this walkthrough make sure you read the [Self-Tracking Entities](../ef6/entity-framework-self-tracking-entities.md) page.